ibm-cloud-docs/cis/cis-cli-plugin.md

 :   Whether the alert policy is enabled.

 `--pools`
-:   The IDs of origin pool.
+:   The IDs of the origin pool.
 If set to `all`, all pool IDs are used.

 `--trigger-condition`
-:   The condition of pool toggle status.
+:   The condition of the pool toggle status.

 `--include-future-pools`
 :   Whether to include the future pools.